hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > While opening with a fine specimen dance,
 >
-> Where I pourtray'd some dances de la France,
+> Where I portrayed some dances de la France,
 >
 > My style and talents drew forth every praise,
 >